JumpstreamTech/j2tv-URL-checker/README.md

 # j2tv-URL-checker
-Checks URL status from an exported JumpStream database using Python requests library
+Checks URL status from an exported JumpStream database using Python requests library -- functioning but needs improvement